 A couple of notes here.
 You can place your prop near a feeder and the birds will naturally land on it, or, you can use only the prop.
 If you choose to just use the prop, you will have to cut or drill small pockets that can hold bird feed.Or you can simply screw some small Tupperware cups to the back of the prop.

 As I mentioned earlier, you can either get a shot of the bird landing using manual focus or BBF, or, after the bird lands quickly switch to AF and try to get one or two shots as it flies away.
-Personally I like to use the landing technique; I’m not a big fan of looking through the viewfinder for 5 minutes hoping the bird takes off.
-And speaking of that, as soon as you stop looking, it will take off LOL.
+The latter is easier because the bird is already there.

 IF you are using only a small branch, you will still need a food source.
 I normally place the feeder somewhat close to my props because the birds will fly back and forth from the feeder to the prop.

 TIP: I place the feeder closest to the Sun.
 Most birds will land on the prop first, then stare at the feeder.
 So now the bird will be flying into the Sunlight.
 A side note here: If you place the prop too close to the feeder, the birds will only “Hop” off the prop and land on the feeder.
 The caveat is if the prop is too far away, more than likely less birds will land on it, so you’ll have to figure out what works best in your yard.

 So now the bird is on the prop, when will it leave?
 Who knows, you’ll have to be ready.
 I normally start shooting as the bird lands on the prop, is facing the Sun, until it’s out of frame.